animation

 The Capheads

-We had a discussion about the silliness of how things are named.
-Somehow, the conversation led to locales where things were made, and morphed into vegetables and finally mushrooms.
+Somehow, the conversation led to countries where things were made, and morphed into vegetables and finally mushrooms.
 “Isn’t it crazy that mushroom names sound like where they’re from?” quipped Carl.
 “PortaBELLo” sounds like an Italian.
 “Crimini too!”
 “That would make a great cartoon!”
 I replied, knowing what it took to make it happen.

 An idea was born.